 Comment by Professor Stephen Cecchetti

-Stephen G. Cecchetti is the Rosenberg Professor of Global Finance at Brandeis International Business School, and Research Associate, National Bureau of Economic Research.
-He is a regular contributor to the Financial Times.
+Stephen G. Cecchetti is Rosenberg Professor of Global Finance at the International Business School, Brandeis University.

 Archive of his articles

 published in the Financial Times